Approach to the child with an enlarged spleen

 This topic reviews the approach to the child whose spleen is enlarged on physical examination and/or is more than minimally enlarged on abdominal imaging.
 The clinical or diagnostic significance of a spleen that is not palpable on physical examination and is only minimally enlarged on imaging is uncertain.

 The approach to the adult patient with splenomegaly and other splenic disorders is discussed separately.
-(See "Approach to the adult patient with splenomegaly and other splenic disorders".)
+(See "Approach to the adult with splenomegaly and other splenic disorders".)

 OVERVIEW OF SPLENIC FUNCTION